 - As of November 2019, The Federal Trade Commission (FTC) has been asked to investigate websites that purport to provide documentation from a health care provider in support of requests for an ESA.
 The websites in question offer documentation that is not reliable for purposes of determining whether an individual has a disability or disability-related need for an ESA because the website operators and health care professionals who consult with them lack the personal knowledge that is necessary to make such determinations.
 Also, please be aware ARS neither requires nor recognizes an ESA "license", "certificate" or "vest" as the basis for establishing the legitimacy of an ESA.

 - ACA members are specifically directed to the Emotional Support Animals - Human Animal Interventions in Counseling Interest Network Position Statement

 Emotional Support Animal (ESA) documentation should include statements specific to:

-- the existing and continuing diagnostic and therapeutic relationship you have with your provider
+The existing and continuing diagnostic and therapeutic relationship between the provider and client

-- the provider’s confirmation that the ESA has been prescribed for treatment purposes and as part of a care plan and is necessary to help alleviate symptoms associated your condition and/or how it will be critical in allowing you to use and enjoy university housing services.
+The provider’s confirmation that the ESA has been prescribed for treatment purposes and as part of a care or treatment plan and is necessary to help alleviate symptoms associated with your condition and how it will be critical in allowing you to use and enjoy university housing services.